Must-Have LMS Features For Training Support

 • Performance History – It is always a good idea for trainees to have access to past training performance records in order to benchmark one’s own progress.
 The LMS must include information such as test results, scorecards and performance analyses so that employees can manage and understand their training journeys better.

 • Message Boards – Learning online does not have to be an isolated experience.
-While an LMS helps to personalise the learning experience, it does not necessarily have to isolate a learner from other learners, or from the instructor.
+While an LMS helps to personalize the learning experience, it does not necessarily have to isolate a learner from other learners, or from the instructor.
 It is important to have features that allow for interaction with peers and trainers directly on the LMS.

 INSTRUCTOR FEATURES